blockchainsllc/in3-docs/docs/api-wasm.md

        - | The chain-id based on EIP-155.
          | or the name of the supported chain.
          |
-         | Currently we support 'mainnet', 'goerli', 'kovan', 'ipfs' and 'local'
+         | Currently we support 'mainnet', 'goerli', 'ipfs' and 'local'
          |
          | While most of the chains use preconfigured chain settings,
          | 'local' actually uses the local running client turning of proof.